Advanced Research Projects Agencies (ARPAs)

 The ARPAs and emerging technology R&D

-The following sections overview of the four main ARPAs—DARPA, IARPA, ARPA-E, and ARPA-H12—including their missions, structure, and relevance to emerging technology.
+The following sections overview of the four main ARPAs—DARPA, IARPA, ARPA-E, and ARPA-H—including their missions, structure, and relevance to emerging technology.

 DARPA